 - Help customers grasp the information more quickly and effectively.

 In addition, videos are a great way to hold attention, especially when the content is complex.
-Therefore, including tutorial videos can make your emails both actionable and user-friendly.
+This is another effective marketing automation example that ensures your emails are both actionable and user-friendly.

 6. Product Review Requests